andreterceiro/jankenpo-php-cli/README.md

 ## Automated tests

 Please first install Composer.
-[Oficial website](https://getcomposer.org/)
+[Oficial website](https://getcomposer.org/).

+Why?
+Because we manage the dependencies in this project with Composer and PHPUnit is a dependency in this project.

 After install Composer, please run: